ddeleon267/ddeleon-cli-app/NOTES.md

 After the #explore_beer method is called I would really like for the user to get back to the previous list of beers easily to select other beers.
 I think I will come back to that later, though, as I want to get to refactoring my code so that it at least relies on objects (locations, beers) instead of strings.

+9/28
+It looks like the easiest way for me to go about scraping at least for right now is to scrape a site that basically functions as an app that does what my app is doing-- scraping locations and scraping for data about beers.
+I'm not crazy about that and I'm not sure if it's ideal but I'm going to try it and see what I can get working for now.
+Would be happy to modify later.